Nashdodti/foodvision-ai/README.md

 - Try refreshing the page

 **API Key Errors**
-- Verify your Perplexity API key is correct
+- Verify your AI API key is correct
 - Check the `.env` file configuration
-- Test API connectivity with `/api/test-perplexity`
+- Test API connectivity with the appropriate test endpoint
+- Ensure you have credits/quota available

 **SSL Certificate Issues**
 - Regenerate certificates: `./generate-cert.sh`